-ESL 124 - Academic Speaking and Listening for Non-Native Speakers
+ESL 124 - Academic Speaking and Listening for Non-Native Speakers of English

 Spoken American English for non-native speakers at the high-intermediate to advanced level.
 Further development of speaking, critical listening, and note-taking proficiency for full participation in academic, professional, and social situations.
 Understanding of rhetorical patterns of formal, spoken English and lectures from diverse disciplines.